Skip to content

 Postgres Execution Direction

 Blueprint declarations should compile toward a Postgres-backed execution contract.
-The runtime should authenticate the actor, resolve effective policy, lock the target entity/facet rows, evaluate action rules, capture snapshots, apply lifecycle/data changes, insert action transaction/audit/evidence rows, and enqueue outbox effects inside one database transaction.
+The runtime should authenticate the actor, resolve effective policy, translate an ActionRequest into one or more ActionCommand values, lock the target entity/facet rows, evaluate action rules, capture snapshots, apply lifecycle/data changes, insert action records, audit/evidence rows, result facts, and enqueue outbox effects inside one database transaction where possible.

 Postgres gives the runtime useful enforcement tools: row locks, constraints, foreign keys, generated columns, RLS, security-definer or security-invoker functions, immutable audit tables, materialized projections, outbox tables, and idempotency keys.
 Blueprint describes the contract; runtime and compiler packages turn it into those database surfaces.